frankframework/frank-manual/docs/source/testing/ladybug/ignore/testSpecific.rst

    .. image:: uploadTests.jpg

 #.
 Go to tab "Debug" (number 1 in the figure below).
 Press "Options" (number 2) and "Transformation" (number 3).
-You can see that the change you did earlier is not restored.
+You can see that the change you did earlier is not restored (number 4).

    .. image:: transformationGone.jpg